namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 respected.
 In hindsight, there is one crucial aspect about *the way* in which I approached this decision: I treated both options, returning to college after Facebook or dropping out to join Facebook, as equally viable, "untainted" paths that could each lead to success in their own way.
-I belive that is not what most people would do.
+I believe that is not what most people would do.
 Most people would consider returning to college the safe path, the accepted path, the path their parents and society approves of, the one that will lead to great knowledge and ability, the path that results in a